Substra/substra-frontend/README.md

 Then run:<br/>
 `yarn install`

-You also need a redis server on your machine.<br/>
-On linux, simple run:<br/>
-`sudo apt install redis`

-And make sure the redis server is running by executing:<br/>
-`redis-cli`

 For testing and developing on the project with true hot module replacement, run `yarn start`
 Then head to `http://substra-frontend.owkin.xyz:3000/` `substra-backend.owkin.xyz` is important for working with same site cookie policy